 Eukaryotic organisms that go through sexual reproduction must also go through the process of meiosis, which reduces the genetic material leading to fertilization.
 During meiosis, the chromosomes of eukaryotes are condensed, and pair with their homologous chromosome.
 Each pair of homologous chromosomes represents the same sequence of DNA, from different parental origins.
 When the homologs are connected during meiosis, they can exchange similar sequences of DNA is the process of crossing-over.

 While each organism has tens of thousands of genes, the number of chromosomes is much smaller.
 This necessitates that there be more than one gene per chromosome, hundreds usually.
-If genetic recombination did not take place, variety between these genes would be limited.
+If genetic recombination did not take place, the variety between these genes would be limited.

 For example, pretend that there are only two alleles for coat color in a population, black and white.
 There are also two alleles for eye color, brown and blue.
 If the gene for eye color and the gene for coat color exist on the same chromosome, they are called linked genes.
 Without recombinant DNA, an organism could only pass on the combination of alleles that was passed from its parents.